The skyscraper technique was first introduced back in 2016 by Brian Dean of Backlinko and then popularized by other figures like Neil Patel.

 However, it does include several steps, a fact that might make you feel intimidated.

-From finding the right topic to cover and coming up with the best and most promising content ideas, to writing a well-curated piece of popular content that’ll increase your success rate and maximize your chances of getting links back to your resource – we’ve covered it all.
+From finding the right popular topic to cover and coming up with the best and most promising content ideas, to writing a well-curated piece of popular content that’ll increase your success rate and maximize your chances of getting links back to your resource – we’ve covered it all.

 Plus, the skyscraper technique also requires efficient outreach and the ability to manage communications with your prospects.